sven-panis/Tutorial_Event_History_Analysis/README.md

 3. renv() will then ask if you want use renv::restore() to install all of the packages.
 Say yes.
 4. At this point, you can use the project with the same package versions that were stored in the renv.lock file.

-# Important files and folders
+# Organization of files and folders

+## files

+At the top level, there are several files.

+- There is one R project file:

+**Tutorial_EHA.Rproj**.

+- There are several R markdown files (and corresponding html files):

-- Tutorial_1a.Rmd (creating descriptive statistics when there is a single independent variable).
+**Tutorial_1a.Rmd**.
+This file is used to create descriptive statistics when there is a single independent variable.

-- Tutorial_1b.Rmd (descriptives for 2 independent variables).
+**Tutorial_1b.Rmd**.
+This file is used to create descriptive statistics for 2 independent variables.

-- Tutorial_2a.Rmd (generating inferential statistics : Bayesian discrete-time EHA).
+**Tutorial_2a.Rmd**.
+This file is used to perform Bayesian discrete-time EHA.

-- Tutorial_2b.Rmd (generating inferential statistics : Bayesian discrete-time conditional accuracy analysis).
+**Tutorial_2b.Rmd**.
+This file is used to perform Bayesian discrete-time conditional accuracy analysis.

-- Tutorial_3a.Rmd (generating inferential statistics : Frequentist discrete-time EHA).
+**Tutorial_3a.Rmd**.
+This file is used to perform Frequentist discrete-time EHA.

-- Tutorial_3b.Rmd (generating inferential statistics : Frequentist discrete-time conditional accuracy analysis).
+**Tutorial_3b.Rmd**.
+This file is used to perform Frequentist discrete-time conditional accuracy analysis.

-- Tutorial_4.Rmd (Simulating data sets, power and precision)
+**Tutorial_4.Rmd**.
+This file used to simulating data sets, power and precision.

-- Folder manuscript
+**install_packages.Rmd**.
+This file is used to initially install packages.
+You can use renv instead of this file.

+- There is one renv.lock file

+**renv.lock**.
+This plain text file is produced by renv() and records all package versions.

+- There is one R file:

+**custom_functions.R**.
+This file contains our custom function (see section C in the supplemental material).

+- There is one .bib file:

+**refs_tutorials.bib**.
+This file contains the BibTeX entries used in the tutorials.

+## folders ##

+There are also folders, with self-explanatory titles:

+**/manuscript/**

+This is where the manuscript .Rmd file and .pdf files are stored, along with the .bib files that contain references.
+For more information on using papaja() for manuscripts, see the [papaja manual](https://frederikaust.com/papaja_man/)

   * manuscript.Rmd (papaja Template)
   * manuscript.pdf